Cstannahill/agentic-go/README.md

 ## Example

 See `cmd/agentrunner/main.go` for a basic pipeline using the `EchoAgent`.
+The orchestrator exposes both synchronous and asynchronous execution styles. `RunPipeline` streams step results over a channel so callers can react as work completes.

 Additional agents can be created and registered to extend the system:

 ```go
 func init() {